 Mary Linda Smyth, a botanist at the Virginia Tech herbarium, had realized that the tall purple perennial blooming in the field was unusual.
 She discovered that her land contained the largest documented population of smooth purple coneflowers in the world.

-Ellison and Mary Linda Smyth donated Walnut Hill to the Conservancy's Virginia chapter to ensure the necessary long-term stewardship of this federally listed endangered species.
+Ellison and Mary Linda Smyth donated Walnut Hill to TNC's Virginia chapter to ensure the necessary long-term stewardship of this federally listed endangered species.

 At Walnut Hill, the coneflowers are growing in a successional field of broom sedge (or bluestem) which is slowly yielding to forest.
 The population is threatened by land use changes, particularly livestock grazing.
 However, the greatest threat to their survival is the shade that results from the invasion of woody species.
 TNC now monitors the plants and manages the habitat to keep the coneflower population healthy.